Monday, April 21, 2014

 The lighthouse was built between 1914 and 1916 according to a French design.
 It was named after the steamship California which was wrecked nearby in 1891.
 Standing more than 90 feet high, the lighthouse is an impressive landmark in the barren almost lunar-like landscape surrounding it.
 Its location allows commanding views of the north coast, the sand dunes area, and also towards the high-rise hotel area.
 The lighthouse building itself is not open to the public.

-Tour operators: Pelican Adventures, El Tours, Red Sail Sports, Explore Aruba Adventures, Aruba Active Vacations, Segway Tours and De Palm Tours, Aruba Motorcycle Tours and Trikes Aruba.
+Tour operators: Pelican Adventures, El Tours, Red Sail Sports, Explore Aruba Adventures, Aruba Active Vacations, Segway Tours, De Palm Tours, Aruba Motorcycle Tours and Trikes Aruba.

 - The Protestant Church - built in 1846, this is an architectural gem nestled up against the newer bigger edifice which serves the community and visitors to the island.
 On the premises is a Bible Museum which is open Monday through Friday from 10 a.m. to noon.